otislambert/odin-recipes/README.md

 # Recipe Book

 This is going to be my first project with The Odin Project.
-It is currently only using HTML.
+This time, I've added some CSS.